 Amino acids are used in every cell of your body to build the proteins you need to survive.
 Of the 20 amino acids that have been discovered functioning within the human body, nine are defined as essential and can only be obtained through your diet.

-Because of this, identifying which areas your body is lacking in nutrition is an essential component to the recovery process.
+Because of this, identifying the areas in which your body is lacking in nutrition is an essential component to the recovery process.
 When you can detect deficiencies, you can better adjust your amino acid intake and properly repair your physical well-being from the inside out.

 What Do Amino Acids Do for the Body?

-The nine essential amino acids that are attained through proper diet and provide essential benefits to your entire body include:
+The nine essential amino acids that are obtained through proper diet and provide essential benefits to your entire body include:

 Due to the destructive elements associated with drug and alcohol addiction, repairing the body from a cellular level is critical to achieving long-term success and sobriety.